 Freezing ričet

-Label the containers or bags with the name and date of preparing ričet to ensure eating it at the right time.
+Label the containers or bags with the name and date the ričet was prepared to ensure it is eaten at the right time.
+When thawing, refrigerate overnight or place in a bowl of cold water to speed up the process.

 Ričet can be stored in the freezer for up to six months.